-\no assignment may be worth more than 35%
+\No assignment will be worth more than 35% of overall mark"

+ASSIGNMENTS

-ASSIGNMENTS: The assignment structure for this course is determined by the instructor in accordance with the learning outcomes outlined above.
+The assignment structure for this course is determined by the instructor in accordance with the learning outcomes outlined above.
 Please refer to the course syllabus and eLearn site for a more detailed breakdown.